ghiscoding/aurelia-slickgrid/README.md

 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)
 [![codecov](https://codecov.io/gh/ghiscoding/aurelia-slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/aurelia-slickgrid)

-### Description
+### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to Aurelia.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
-Aurelia-Slickgrid is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active one since the original one was put on pause by its original author for personal reasons.
-Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork over the years for the benefit of all the SlickGrid libraries that I maintain including this one here...
-SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Aurelia-Slickgrid [v6.0](https://github.com/ghiscoding/aurelia-slickgrid/releases/tag/v6.0.0) and higher.
+Aurelia-Slickgrid is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency since the original one was put on pause by its original author for personal reasons and originally we used the `6pac/SlickGrid` fork but that was dropped in v7.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v7.0](https://github.com/ghiscoding/aurelia-slickgrid/releases/tag/v7.0.1).
+Also, SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Aurelia-Slickgrid v6.0 and higher.

 ## Installation
-Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step)** and/or clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
+Refer to the **[Docs - Quick Start](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start)** and/or clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
 Please review all Wikis before opening any new issue, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.

 ```sh
 npm install aurelia-slickgrid